chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ### Legacies
 1. We are the first humans to walk these lands.<br><br>_Quest Starter: In the writings of one of the first settlers, there is a description of a glade in the heart of the Deep Wilds.
 What will you find there?_<br><br>
 2. Other humans sailed here from the Old World untold years ago, but all that is left of them is a savage, feral people we call the broken.
-Is their fate to become our own?<br><br>_Quest Starter: You find a child  —one of the broken.
+Is their fate to become our own?<br><br>_Quest Starter: You find a child — one of the broken.
 It is wounded, and hunted by others of its kind.
 Do you protect it, even at the risk of inviting the wrath of the broken tribes?_<br><br>
 3. Before the Ironlanders, before even the firstborn, another people lived here.
 Their ancient ruins are found throughout the Ironlands.<br><br>_Quest starter: Miners uncovered an underground ruin.
 Thereafter, the people of the settlement are suddenly becoming sick.
 Several have gone missing in the ruins — including someone important to you._

 ### Communities